 While other products can do one of these, Kafka is capable of taking on all of these, and more.
 “Apache Kafka is widely adopted for a variety of use cases involving real-time data streams and is changing how data is used in companies,” said Jay Kreps.

-Syncsort’s industry leading data integration software, DMX-h, now integrates with the Apache Kafka distributed messaging system, so users can leverage DMX-h’s easy-to-use GUI to subscribe, transform, enrich and distribute enterprise-wide data for real-time Kafka messaging.
+Syncsort’s industry leading data integration software, Connect for Big Data, now integrates with the Apache Kafka distributed messaging system, so users can leverage Connect for Big Data’s easy-to-use GUI to subscribe, transform, enrich and distribute enterprise-wide data for real-time Kafka messaging.